bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Setting redirectToResultPageAtFinal added: redirect to the result page when the final page is reached?

   Setting pointsMode added: 0 points if not all answers are correct now possible.

+4.4.0:
+  settings.debug=2 is new.
+If 2 instead of 1, the debug output will be written into a log file.